Bently Holdings is a leader in sustainable building standards.

 For businesses it's estimated that green buildings add $20 to $160 billion to worker productivity from improved lighting, comfort, and employee satisfaction alone.

 As a health and air quality control measure, we use green non-toxic janitorial supplies whenever we can, and environmentally friendly paint products that contain little to no Volatile Organic Compounds.

 Buildings have a powerful effect on the health of the planet.

-The places we live and work consume more than two-thirds of the nation's electricity and one-eigth of our water; they reshape the land that provides valuable ecological resources.
-According to the the USGBC, green buildings can conserve up to 50 percent of energy consumption, 38 percent of Carbon Dioxide emissions, 40 percent of water, and 70 percent of solid waste.
+The places we live and work consume more than two-thirds of the nation's electricity and one-eighth of our water; they reshape the land that provides valuable ecological resources.
+According to the the USGBC, green buildings can conserve up to 50% energy, 38% Carbon Dioxide emissions, 40% water, and 70% solid waste.

-Bently Holdings recognizes the significant impact the real estate industry can have on the environment, and is committed to the people who live and work in the communities it's invested in.
-It takes a considerable investment to go green, but in the face of skyrocketing energy costs, stricter government regulations, and more tantalizing incentives for comapnies to conserve energy, a green investment will yield much higher profits over time.
+It takes a considerable investment to go green, but in the face of skyrocketing energy costs, stricter government regulations, and more tantalizing incentives for companies to conserve energy, a green investment will yield much higher profits over time.

 The green movement shows no signs of slowing down, and we're proud to have been setting the standard in sustainable building design and maintenance for the last decade.